 Things to look out for with The Les Paul Junior

-This is a perfect full size starter guitar.
-Kids and teens who are just starting out can really do well with the model.
-Its light weight, so it’s comfortable to play, and beginners can learn how to do basic repairs, cleaning and string replacement without worrying that they are going to damage a $400 or $500 guitar.
+Les Paul Jr. is a perfect full-size starter guitar.
+Kids and teens who are just starting can do well with the model.
+It’s lightweight, so it’s comfortable to play, and beginners can learn how to do necessary repairs, cleaning and string replacement without worrying that they are going to damage a $400 or $500 guitar.